ashalupreti/Computer-Engineering-Notes-Bachelor/README.md

 # Bachelor's Degree in Computer Engineering Materials

-This repository contains all the materials you need to complete a Bachelor's degree in Computer Engineering, including notes, lab materials, free Udemy course `videos` and other resources.
+This repository contains all the essential resources you need to complete a Bachelor's degree in Computer Engineering, including:

+- Notes
+- Lab materials
+- Free Udemy course `videos`
+- Other helpful resources

 ## Important Notice 🚨